aai-institute/continuiti/CONTRIBUTING.md

 # CONTRIBUTING TO CONTINUITY

-The goal of Continuity is to be a repository of architectures and benchmarks for operator learning with neural networks, and its applications.
+Continuity aims to be a repository of architectures and benchmarks for operator learning with neural networks and its applications.

 Contributions are welcome from anyone in the form of pull requests, bug reports and feature requests.